AIgineerAB/Fullstack_data_course/_exercises/exercise2_streamlit_dashboard.md

 ## 3. Chatbot

 Create a simple chatbot and customize it to your choice.

+Here are some inspirations:

+- ChatGBG - always talk in göteborg dialect and likes making fun of people from Stocholm
+- AnalystGPT - send in some data and it will give some KPIs, or even make graphs based on your data
+- JokeTeller - turns everything into a good joke
+- Answer questions about your school or your programs